 - Federal and Iowa Human Sex Trafficking Charges

 Iowa Code 709.1 defines sexual abuse.
-Accusations of rape or sexual assault fall under the Iowa crime of "Sexual Abuse."
-Generally, sexual abuse refers to when a sexual act, including vaginal, oral or anal sex, is alleged to have been performed by the accused, and the victim either did not consent, did not willingly consent, or lacked to ability to give consent because he or she was a child, drugged, drunk, unconscious, mentally disabled or ill or physically incapable of giving consent.
+Accusations of rape or sexual assault fall under the Iowa crime of “Sexual Abuse.”
+Generally, sexual abuse refers to when a sexual act, including vaginal, oral, or anal sex, is alleged to have been performed by the accused, and the victim either did not consent, did not willingly consent, or could not give consent because he or she was a child, drugged, drunk, unconscious, mentally disabled or ill or physically incapable of giving consent.

-Second degree sexual abuse involves a dangerous weapon, threats to use force that would create a substantial risk of death or serious injury, when more than one person is accused of being involved ("gang rape") or if the victim was young than 12.
+Second-degree sexual abuse involves a dangerous weapon, and threats to use force that would create a substantial risk of death or serious injury, when more than one person is accused of being involved (“gang rape”) or if the victim was young than 12.
 It is a Class B felony.

 Lascivious Acts With a Child (Iowa Code 709.8): It is illegal for a person older than 16 to engage in certain sexual acts with a child.
-If the accused is alleged to have fondled or touched a child's genitals or pubic area, or allowed a child to touch his or hers for the purpose of sexual gratification, it is a Class C felony.
-If the accused is alleged to have solicited a child for a sex act, or inflicted any pain or discomfort on a child or had the child inflict pain or discomfort on him or her for the purpose of sexual gratification, it is a Class D felony.
+If the accused is alleged to have fondled or touched a child’s genitals or pubic area or allowed a child to touch his or hers for the purpose of sexual gratification, it is a Class C felony.
+If the accused is alleged to have solicited a child for a sex act, or inflicted any pain or discomfort on a child, or had the child inflict pain or discomfort on him or her for sexual gratification, it is a Class D felony.

 Touching other areas of the child for sexual gratification may result in charges of Indecent Contact With a Child, an aggravated misdemeanor.